 It is as impossible to be unforgiving and have peace of mind at the same time as it is impossible for light and darkness to co-exist at the same place simultaneously.
 If we’re not “instant forgivers,” we remain stagnated and “dead in the water” in our spiritual lives.
 We remain in the dark instead of in the light.

 Bottom Line?
-When someone sins against me, as a Jesus-believer I must voluntarily choose to forgive the other . . . by an act of my will, not by my feelings.
+When someone sins against me, as a Jesus-believer I must voluntarily choose to forgive the other person . . . by an act of my will, not by my feelings.
 Forgiveness is a choice.
 It is not a feeling.
-Don’t try to feel forgiving.
+Don’t try to grit your teeth and feel forgiving.
 It is an act of the will.
 “Don’t wait to forgive until you feel like forgiving,” wrote Neil Anderson.
 “You will never get there.
 Feelings take time to heal after the choice to forgive is made . . .”
 Allow God to bring the hurt up from your past, for “if your forgiveness doesn’t visit the emotional core of your life, it will be incomplete.”
 Acknowledge that it hurt, that it mattered.
 Choose to extend forgiveness to your father, your mother, yourself, anyone who hurt you.
 This is not saying, “It didn’t really matter.”
 It is not saying, “I probably deserved part of it anyway.”

 Forgiveness acknowledges: “It was wrong.
 Very wrong.
 It mattered.
 It hurt me deeply.
 I release the offender.
 I give this to God.”
 It might help to remember that those who hurt you were also deeply wounded themselves.
 They were broken hearts, perhaps broken when they were young, and they fell captive to the enemy of our souls.
 They were in fact pawns in his hands.
 This doesn’t absolve them of the choices they made, the things they did.
 It just helps us to let them go—to realize that they were shattered souls themselves, used by our age-old enemy in his war against humanity.